-- The cost of repairs of damage caused by you, a member of your family, visitor or a pet will be met by you - Don't grow anything near or next to our outside walls.
+- If you, a member of your family, a visitor or pet damage anything and we have to repair it, you'll have to pay for this - Don't grow anything near or next to our outside walls.
 This can cause problems with the brickwork and make it damp.